spacetelescope/jdaviz/docs/specviz2d/plugins.rst

   ext = sp_ext.export_extract()

-To access the extracted spectrum as a :class:`~specutils.Spectrum1D` object, call :py:meth:`~jdaviz.configs.specviz2d.plugins.spectral_extraction.spectral_extraction.SpectralExtraction.export_extract_spectrum`.
+To access the extracted spectrum as a :class:`~specutils.Spectrum` object, call :py:meth:`~jdaviz.configs.specviz2d.plugins.spectral_extraction.spectral_extraction.SpectralExtraction.export_extract_spectrum`.

 To import the parameters from a specreduce extraction object (either a new object, or an exported one modified in the notebook) into the plugin, call :py:meth:`~jdaviz.configs.specviz2d.plugins.spectral_extraction.spectral_extraction.SpectralExtraction.import_extract`: